 Going the DAF route is best for people who face an unusually large tax bill because of a windfall, such as the sale of a business or a bonus.
 If you can’t defer the income and feel charitably inclined, creating and funding a donor-advised fund can give you a big tax break now.

 You can choose to give the money away over the ensuing years.
 That means your fund can grow with the market as you make gifts, increasing your impact over time.

 Ultimately, if you have the means today, try to give both big and small.
 Even a modest cash gift to a shelter, to a food bank, or to food delivery for shut-ins has an immediate impact.

 But don’t stop there, especially if you have financial planning decisions to make this year.
-A little creativity and a timely consultation could open the door to a far more generous you, well after Giving Tuesday has come and gone.
+A little creativity and a timely consultation could open the door to a far more generous you.